Football Delhi announces scholarship of U-16 players for college admission in US | Education

 Football Delhi announces scholarship of U-16 players for college admission in US

 Each year, two talented footballers -- a junior boy and a girl -- will be identified based on their football and academic achievements for a scholarship.
-Football Delhi and CASE will work to secure admission of these two selected players in colleges in USA, Canada and UK.
+Football Delhi and CASE will work to secure the admission of these two selected players in colleges in the USA, Canada, and the UK.

-''The partnership with CASE is aimed towards Football Delhi’s commitment to provide holistic development to young footballers in Delhi/NCR,'' he said in a release.
+''The partnership with CASE is aimed towards Football Delhi's commitment to providing holistic development to young footballers in Delhi/NCR,'' he said in a release.

 The eligibility criteria will require the players to have played in the sub-junior and junior open national level tournaments by representing their respective states.
-A minimum academic eligibility will also be required.
+Minimum academic eligibility will also be required.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)